 - 5. Remaining questions will be mixed in nature. (e.g. Suppose Q.2 has part (a) from module 3 then part (b) will be from any module other than module 3) - 6.
 In question paper weightage of each module will be proportional to number of respective lecture hrs.as mentioned in the syllabus.

 It comprises Laboratory Experiments and Assignments.
+The distribution of marks for term work shall be as follows:

 Practical Work and Journal : 10 marks

 Assignments : 10 marks

 Attendance : 05 Marks